jameshughes89/cs102/src/site/labs/sorting/sorting-basic.rst

 Comparing Sorts
 ===============

-1. Run each of the sorts a few times and take note of the runtimes
+#.
+Run each of the sorts a few times and take note of the runtimes.

     * Play around with the size of the arrays and the max value
     * Do the times align with what you'd expect based on the computational complexities of each of the algorithms

-2. Try throwing a counter variable into the inner loops of each of the sorts to see how many times the loops ran
+#.
+Try throwing a counter variable into the inner loops of each of the sorts to see how many times the loops ran.

     * Calculate what the counts should be for each sort, in the worst and best cases, based on the size of the arrays you used
     * :doc:`Refer to the computational complexity analysis provided on these sorting algorithms </topics/sorting/sorting-basic>`

-3. Can you rationalize the differences in runtimes?
+#.
+Can you rationalize the differences in runtimes?

 Kattis Problems